 “I hunger not.
 Only for this ambition,” George said.

 George shook his head.
-“The children still shiver and bruise.
-They are tormented.
+“Familiars, those mousers are.
+The children are still tormented because of what they conjure.
 Their earthly evil lingers.
 I know it.”

-They continued walking silently until Charles spoke.
+For a long while, they continued walking silently until Charles finally spoke.

 “Dost thou hold true in this belief?
 We… we will find witches yonder?”